 These choices do not appear unless a custom template has been set as the default, as described in the previous section.

-The next time that you create a document by choosing File > New, the document will be created from the default template for the document type.
+The next time that you create a document by choosing File > New, the document will be created from the original default template for the document type.